penumbra-zone/UIPs/uips/uip-4.md

 This allows for a phased adoption period such that clients have time to implement support for `Spend` backreferences.
 See the [Backwards Compatibility section](#backwards-compatibility) for further discussion.

-### Encryption of Spend Backreference
+### Backreference Key

-The `encrypted_backref` should be encrypted using `ChaCha20-Poly1305`.
-[RFC-8349](https://datatracker.ietf.org/doc/rfc8439/) specifies that (key, nonce) pairs MUST NOT be reused.

-We derive a new symmetric key, the Backreference Key $brk$, from the `OutgoingViewingKey` $ovk$ using the BLAKE2b-512 hash function and personalization string `"Penumbra_Backref"`:
+We derive a new symmetric key, the _Backreference Key_ $brk$, from the `OutgoingViewingKey` $ovk$ using the BLAKE2b-512 hash function and personalization string `"Penumbra_Backref"`:

 ```rust
 brk = BLAKE2b_512("Penumbra_Backref", ovk)
 ```

+One advantage of using a new key is that it has a single purpose with a new capability: it can be disclosed to show the transaction graph only and provides no other information.

-One advantage of using a single key is that we can scan all spends using this key without having to do key derivation each time.
+Another advantage of using a single key is that we can scan all spends without having to do key derivation each time.

+For incoming scanning, for each note, we currently do Diffie-Hellman (DH) key exchange between the Incoming Viewing Key and the ephemeral public key associated with the note.
+This allows us to derive the key that may have been used to encrypt the note.

+For outgoing scanning, for each note, we first attempt to decrypt the `OvkWrappedKey` using a key derived from the `OutgoingViewingKey` and the other public fields (value commitment, note commitment, and ephemeral public key).
+This approach allows us to identify if the action belongs to us prior to doing DH key exchange.
+The same benefit of avoiding a DH key exchange is also true of scanning with the Backreference Key.

+### Encryption of Spend Backreference

+The `encrypted_backref` should be encrypted using the Backreference key $brk$ and `ChaCha20-Poly1305`.
+[RFC-8349](https://datatracker.ietf.org/doc/rfc8439/) specifies that (key, nonce) pairs MUST NOT be reused.

 The first 12 bytes of the nullifier `nf` on the spend is used as the nonce $n$: